Mirrrrrow/Mirrrrrow/README.md

   <summary>💡 My Skills</summary>
   I can code with Java. (~intermediate)
   I'm good with SQL, JSON and I'm Advanced at developing with Lua.
-  I am Web-Design and I use Adobe XD.
+  I learning Web-Design and I use Adobe XD.
 </details>